Lee Rocker

-Lee Rocker (born Leon Drucker, August 3, 1961) is an American musician.
-He is a member of the rockabilly revival band Stray Cats.
+Leon Drucker (born August 3, 1961), professionally known as Lee Rocker is an American musician.
+He is a member of the rockabilly band Stray Cats.

 He is the son of the classical clarinetists Stanley Drucker, the late former principal clarinetist of the New York Philharmonic Orchestra, and Naomi Drucker.
 As a child, he played the cello and later learned bass guitar.

 Biography

 Personal life

-Lee Rocker was born Leon Drucker in Massapequa, Long Island, New York, in 1961.
+Lee Rocker was born Leon Drucker in Massapequa, Long Island, New York, to a Jewish family in 1961.
 He is the son of classical clarinetists Stanley and Naomi Drucker.
 Stanley Drucker was the principal clarinetist for the New York Philharmonic Orchestra and played with Leonard Bernstein and Aaron Copland.
 His sister Roseanne is a country music singer-songwriter.

 At age 12, Rocker picked up the electric bass but quickly developed a preference for playing the double bass as his instrument of choice.
 He credits records by Elvis Presley and Carl Perkins for his new inclination "The slap bass on those records blew me away!"
 Rocker's favorite bass player is Willie Dixon.

 He married his wife Deborah in 1989.
 She is the daughter of Gucci watchmaking pioneer, Severin Wunderman.
 In the fall of 2013, she launched her own eponymous fashion line.
 They reside in Laguna Beach, California with their two children.
 Rocker is a fan of the Lakers and the Angels.